baneslab/iScanVCFMerge/README.md

 ## Installation

+iScanVCFMerge has been tested with Python 3.9.2 on MacOS Big Sur 11.3 and on Ubuntu 21.04.

 ### Option 1: Github clone and run with Python3

     git clone "https://github.com/baneslab/iScanVCFMerge.git"
     $ cd iScanVCFMerge
     $ python3 iScanVCFMerge.py

+If running the script directly with Python, you may also need to install the required packages, _e.g._:

+    python3 -m pip install pandas

 ### Run Option 2: Install with pip

     pip install iScanVCFMerge